Misty Programming Language:Functions

 A name in a function can only be declared once, and it must be declared before it is used.

-An inner function can see the scope of an outer function, but an outer function may not see the scope of an inner function.
+An inner function can see the scope of an outer function, but an outer function may not see into the scope of an inner function.
+A function can be both an inner function (to the function it is nested inside) and an outer function (of the functions nested inside of itself).

 Disrupts